RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

 Estimated Delivery Time: 30 Minutes; Video Length: 6:10 Minutes

-This above video is also available as a download.
-(Size 1.4GB)
+This video is also available as a download.
+(Size 1.4 GB)

 Download the .srt file for closed captioning (you may need to right click and Save As).
 For information on how to add closed captioning to a video, see this how to page.

-Note: For Chrome and Firefox, right click the word download and select Save Link As; For IE, right click and select Save Target As.
+Note: For Chrome, Firefox, and Edge, right click the word download and select Save Link As; for Internet Explorer (IE), right click and select Save Target As.